 Operating expenses includes employee benefits expense, which includes remuneration of the Managing Board and other administrative expenses.
 Other administrative expenses include the cost of accommodation, office expenses, general expense, the remuneration of Supervisory Board members and audit fees.
-Total operating expenses also includes NWB Bank's contribution to Stichting NWB Fonds ('NWB Fonds') as well as depreciation and amortization.
 The operating expenses also include the bank tax and NWB Bank's payments to the SRF.

-Results of Operations for 2017 compared to 2016
+Results of Operations for 2019 compared to 2018